 1. Budget laptop for audio production

-The DELL Inspiron i7559-2512BLK is our favorite budget laptop for audio production.
-It comes with a quad core i7-6700HQ CPU and 8 GB of RAM, which is quite good at this price point.
+The Acer Aspire E 15 is our favorite budget laptop for audio production.
+It comes with a quad core CPU and 8 GB of RAM, which is quite good at this price point (you can upgrade it to 16 GB later on if required).
 It also has an IPS screen for wider viewing angles and better colors.
-The base configuration is a 1 TB hybrid drive, which should provide more than enough speed and storage for audio production.
+The base configuration is 256 GB SSD, which should provide more than sufficient speed for audio production.
+You can add an HDD later on if you need more storage.
 This laptop also has a good cooling system and a long battery life.

 2. High performance laptop for audio production

-The Acer Aspire VX 15 is our top pick if you want a high performance audio production laptop at a reasonable price.
-It comes with the latest generation i7-7700HQ CPU, which is possibly the best CPU you can get at this price point.
+The Prostar Clevo NH58RAQ is our top pick if you want a high performance audio production laptop at a reasonable price.
+It comes with the latest generation i7-9750H CPU, which is possibly the best CPU you can get at this price point.
 The 16 GB of RAM should be more than enough for larger projects.
-It also has a 256 GB SSD that should provide sufficient speed for streaming samples and heavy audio production operations.
-Finally, this laptop also has a good build quality, a long battery life and a good cooling system.
+It also has an SSD that should provide excellent speed for streaming samples and heavy audio production operations.
+Finally, this laptop also has good build quality and an IPS screen.

 3. High performance and very portable laptop for audio production with a great battery life

-If you travel with the laptop on a daily basis you may want something more portable than the Acer VX 15 above.
-In that case the Gigabyte Aero 14 would be a great option.
+If you travel with the laptop on a daily basis you may want something more portable than the laptop above.
+In that case the Gigabyte AERO 15 would be a great option.
 It has the same CPU and RAM, so audio production performance should be about the same.
-However, it is significantly more portable with a 14" screen and only 4 lbs.
-It also has a huge 94 Wh battery for "Full-Day Productivity" (seems you get around 7 hours of battery life in practice).
+However, it is a bit more portable at only 4.4 lbs.
+The 94 Wh battery is larger as well (seems people get around 8 hours of battery in practice).

 4. High performance for audio production with a 4k screen

-If you want the very best audio production performance in a laptop, you may want to look at the Eluktronics Pro-X P750DM Mobile Workstation.
-It has a desktop grade i7-6700K CPU, which is around 20% faster than the typical high performance laptop CPUs.
-It also comes with 64 GB RAM, which is probably overkill for most audio production applications, but could be useful in some extreme scenarios.
-It has a 512 GB SSD for speed and a 1 TB HDD for additional storage.
+If you want the very best audio production performance in a laptop, you may want to look at the PROSTAR Clevo P775TM1-G. It has a desktop grade i9-9900K eight-core CPU, which is almost twice as fast as typical high performance laptop CPUs for multi-threaded workloads.
+It also comes with 32 GB RAM, which should be great for most audio production applications.
+It has a 1 TB NVMe SSD for speed and a 2 TB SSHD for additional storage.
 This is basically a powerful desktop in a laptop format.